It’s not difficult to see how much people love their dogs. Just look at how they have been personalized through selective breeding.

 You may have heard someone say that they wish their dog could stay a puppy and simply not grow up.

 Although not possible, several factors can contribute to how long a dog will live.
 The French Bulldog is no exception, needing the care and attention in order to live a fulfilling, long life.

 The French bulldog, on average, lives around 12 years of age.
-All About Frenchies has found some dogs to last to be 15 or 16 years old, though this depends on a number of factors such as exercise, diet, genetics and daily care.
+All About Frenchies have found some dogs to last to be 15 or 16 years old, though this depends on a number of factors such as exercise, diet, genetics, and daily care.